karmab/kcli/doc/index.rst

      host: 192.168.1.6

-Without configuration, libvirt provider tries to connect locally using qemu:///system
+Without configuration, libvirt provider tries to connect locally using qemu:///system.

-Additionally, remote libvirt hypervisors can be configured by indicating either a host, a port and protocol or a custom qemu uri.
+Additionally, remote libvirt hypervisors can be configured by indicating either a host, a port and protocol or a custom qemu url.

-When using the host, port and protocol combination, default protocol uses ssh and as such assumes you are able to connect without password to your remote libvirt instance by mean of your public/private ssh key.
+When using the host, port and protocol combination, default protocol uses ssh and as such assumes you are able to connect without password to your remote libvirt instance.

-If using tcp protocol instead, you will need to configure libvirtd in your remote libvirt hypervisor to accept insecure remote connections
+If using tcp protocol instead, you will need to configure libvirtd in your remote libvirt hypervisor to accept insecure remote connections.

-You will also likely want to indicate default libvirt pool to use (although as with most parameters, it can be done in the default section)
+You will also likely want to indicate default libvirt pool to use (although as with most parameters, it can be done in the default section).

 The following parameters are specific to libvirt:

--  url custom qemu uri
+-  url custom qemu uri.
 -  session Defaults to False.
 If you want to use qemu:///session ( locally or remotely).
-Not recommended as it complicates access to the vm and is supposed to have lower performance
+Not recommended as it complicates access to the vm and is supposed to have lower performance.

 Gcp
 ---